 Winter is far from over, and sniffle season is just hitting its peak, so you may want to think about giving your immune system some support.
 Our Immune Shield blend contains a combination of potent herbs and antioxidant-rich coffee that can enhance your body’s natural stress response.*

-Looking for other ways to bump up your immunity?
+Looking for other ways to bump up your immune response?
 Go to bed early.
 When you don’t get enough sleep, your body has a harder time producing the compounds it needs to stay healthy.

 As a kid, you probably spent a fair amount of time making art.
 Maybe you even wanted to be an artist when you grew up.
 But somewhere along the way, you forgot how much fun it was to sit down and create.
 Or maybe you just got so busy being an adult you felt like you didn’t have time for art anymore.